 Previously, Diana led strategic planning at The Atlantic Philanthropies, the limited life foundation founded by Charles F. Feeney.
-Between 1982 and 2016, Atlantic committed approximately $8.5 billion to social change around the world.
-Diana played a central role in grantmaking planning, facilitated decision-making by the CEO and Board of Directors, and managed workflow across the foundation’s seven offices.
+Between 1982 and 2016, Atlantic committed more than $9 billion to social change around the world.
+Diana played a central role in grantmaking planning, facilitated decision-making by the CEO and Board of Directors, and managed workflow across the foundation’s seven offices on five continents.
 Prior to joining Atlantic in 2007, Diana was a consultant at Robinson Lerer & Montgomery (now Finsbury), a strategic communications and crisis management firm based in New York.

 Diana has served on the board of Discovery to Cure, an institute at Yale University committed to advancing the prevention, early detection and treatment of women’s reproductive cancers.
 She is a member of the Columbia College Young Leaders Council and a longtime Pacesetter fundraiser for the American Cancer Society.
 She earned a BA from Columbia University and an MPA from New York University.
 Diana lives in New York City with her husband and two daughters.